cfengine/documentation/reference/components/cf-serverd.markdown

 ### allowallconnects

-**Description**: List of IPs or hostnames that may have more than one connection to the server port
+**Description:** List of IPs or hostnames that may have more than one connection to the server port

 This list of regular expressions matches hosts that are allowed to